Skip to main content

 According to Coveware and other incident response firms that track ransomware data, the average ransom demand for small and mid-size businesses ranges from $50,000 to $200,000.
 But Sophos's State of Ransomware report consistently finds that the total recovery cost — including downtime, people time, device costs, and everything else — is typically 5 to 10 times the ransom amount itself.

 That puts the real cost of a ransomware attack on a small business somewhere between $250,000 and $1 million or more.
 For context, most small businesses don't have that kind of liquid capital sitting around.
-Many business owners we've talked to after incidents have described it as the closest their business has ever come to closing permanently.
+Many Southeast Wisconsin business owners we've talked to after incidents have described it as the closest their business has ever come to closing permanently.
 This is what proper cybersecurity is actually protecting you from.

 Why Paying the Ransom Doesn't Fix the Problem